morrownr/USB-WiFi/README.md

 USB WiFi adapters provide flexibility as they are easily moved from one location to another and from one computer to another and can even be taken on the road.
 They come in models for USB 2 and USB 3.
 Some of the larger adapters work well for desktop use and the smaller adapters, including "nano" adapters, work well for laptops and travel.
 While Linux enjoys very good in-kernel hardware support in many areas, USB WiFi adapters is an area where there is limited in-kernel support.
 The support is there and it is slowly improving.
 The biggest problem most Linux users have when looking to purchase a USB WiFi adapter is being able to reliably identify which adapters have in-kernel support.

-This document is informational in nature with the hope that it is of benefit to Linux users, experienced and new.
+This document attempts to identify currently available adapters with in-kernel driver support.
+Links are provided to online products.
+Information regarding out-of-kernel drivers and their quality is also provided.
+The hope is that this infomration is of benefit to Linux users, experienced and new.
 This document does not advocate the purchase of any specific adapter from any specific retailer.
 Links to products from a wide variety of retailers are welcome.
-The chipsets are shown in each category and if you are able to find an adapter with the listed chipset, even if it is not one that is specifically listed, it should work.
+The chipsets are shown in each category and if you are able to find an adapter with the listed chipset, even if it is not an adapter that is specifically listed, it should work.
 Please double check the chipset with the seller before buying to make sure you are getting what you think you are getting.
 Also, be aware that the quality of many adapters that are on the market are poor so do your research before buying.

 Warning: It is common for online retailers to post "Linux" support.
 It is best to ignore this statement from most retailers as it is often misleading at best and false as worst.
 Most retailers and inexperienced users do not understand that the Linux kernel is under constant development which makes it necessary for drivers to be regularly updated in order to work.
+The Windows driver model does not work with Linux.

 ### Dual Band USB WiFi Adapters (2.4GHz and 5GHz) that are supported with Linux in-kernel drivers